Sections

-None of those things are going to happen.
 What’s going to happen is a long conversation.
-Mostly you talking, me asking, occasionally me writing.
-It takes an hour, sometimes ninety minutes.
-By the end we’ll have a working idea of what’s going on and a starting plan.
-That’s it.
+Mostly you talking, me asking, occasionally me writing things down.
+It takes about an hour, sometimes ninety minutes if there’s a lot of history to get through.
+By the end we’ll have a working idea of what’s actually going on and a plan for what to do about it.
 That’s the whole event.
+For a lot of guys, this ends up being one of the most important conversations they’ve had in years.
+It still feels like a normal conversation, which is probably for the best.

 I’m writing this for the version of you who’s about to book something and is googling at midnight.
-Here’s what the visit consists of, what I’m listening for, and what a first appointment does and doesn’t do.
+Here’s what’s in the visit, what I’m listening for, and what a first appointment actually does and doesn’t do.

 The 60 to 90 minutes, broken down

 A first psychiatric evaluation has a shape.
-It’s not a free-form chat and it’s not a checklist either.
-It’s somewhere in between, and most of the structure is in my head, not on the page.
+It’s not a loose chat and it’s not a checklist either, it’s somewhere in between, and most of the structure is in my head and not on the page, which is why some guys leave wondering whether anything was actually being assessed.
+I promise you it was.

 The first chunk is the why.
 What brought you in this week and not six months ago.
-People underestimate how much that one question tells me.
-Something changed.
-A breakup, a deadline, a kid moved out, a friend died, a panic attack on a Tuesday morning that finally made you call.
-The trigger matters less than the fact that there was one.
+Most people underestimate how much that one question tells me.
+Something changed… a breakup, a deadline, a kid who moved out, a friend who died, a panic attack on a Tuesday morning that finally made you call.
+The trigger matters, but the timing tells me more.
+People don’t usually call a psychiatrist when things have been steadily bad for years, they call when something cracks, and the crack itself is information.

 Then I take a history.
-Symptoms first.
-How long, how bad, when they started, what makes them worse, what makes them quieter.
-Sleep, appetite, energy, concentration, libido, the boring stuff that turns out to be diagnostic.
+Symptoms first, how long, how bad, when they started, what makes them worse, what makes them quieter.
+Sleep, appetite, energy, focus, libido, the unsexy stuff that turns out to be diagnostic.
 Past episodes.
 Family history of depression, bipolar, anxiety, addiction, suicide.
 Past therapy.
-Past psych meds, dose, and what happened.
-Medical conditions.
+Past psych meds, dose, what happened.
+Medical stuff.
 Thyroid.
 Head injuries.
-Substance use, including the stuff people don’t volunteer (alcohol, weed, the Adderall a friend gave you in college for finals).
+Substance use, including the things people don’t usually volunteer (the wine that’s somehow gone from one glass to four glasses on weeknights, the friend who gave you Adderall during finals in college, the gummies most weeknights, the porn habit that’s taking real hours of the week, the work you’ve put off telling anybody about).
+I get that the last list is the one nobody wants to itemize.
+The history doesn’t get useful if you sand the corners off it, and I have heard worse than whatever you’re about to tell me.

-Somewhere in there I do a mental status exam, which sounds clinical but mostly means I’m watching how you talk against what you’re saying.
-Are you organized.
-Are you tracking.
-Are you fast or slow.
-Most of this happens without you noticing, which is the point.
+Somewhere in there I do what’s officially called a mental status exam, which sounds clinical but mostly means I’m watching how you talk against what you’re saying, whether you’re organized, whether you’re tracking, whether you’re fast or slow.
+Most of that happens without you noticing, which is the point.

-Then the part most people are waiting for.
-The plan.
-We talk about what I think is going on, what the diagnostic possibilities are, and what the reasonable next steps look like.
+Then the part most people are actually waiting for, which is the plan.
+What I think is going on, what the diagnostic possibilities are, and what reasonable next steps look like.
 Sometimes that’s medication.
-Sometimes it’s a therapy referral.
-Often it’s both.
-Sometimes it’s labs first because your TSH might explain more than an SSRI would.
+Sometimes a therapy referral.
+Often both.
+Sometimes labs first, because your thyroid being out of whack can look an awful lot like depression and starting you on Lexapro for a TSH problem is the kind of cosmetic fix that doesn’t fix anything.

 What I’m actually listening for

-That’s the kind of thing I’m sorting for.
-Whether what you’re describing is a primary mood or anxiety condition, or whether it’s something downstream of sleep, substance use, a thyroid that’s gone sideways, a relationship that’s eating you alive, grief that hasn’t been allowed to land.
+What I’m sorting for is whether what you’re describing is a primary mood or anxiety condition, or whether it’s a thing produced by the sleep, the substance use, the thyroid, the marriage that’s eating you alive, the grief that hasn’t been allowed to land yet.
 The diagnosis is a hypothesis about the mechanism, and the mechanism dictates the treatment.
-Slapping a label on you is the least interesting part of my job.
+Slapping a label on you is the least interesting part of the job and the part that gets done the worst across the field, which honestly explains a lot about why second opinion appointments go the way they do.

 I’m also listening for safety.
-Suicidal thoughts, self-harm, the kind of impulsivity that lands people in emergency rooms.
-I ask everybody, regardless of how someone looks or presents, because asking is the only way to find out, and missing it is the thing I can’t afford to miss.
+Suicidal thoughts, self-harm, the kind of impulsivity that lands people in ERs.
+I ask everybody, regardless of how put-together someone looks, because asking is the only way to find out and missing it’s the thing I can’t afford to miss.
 If you have those thoughts, tell me.
-The conversation that follows is calmer than you think it’ll be.
+The conversation that follows is calmer than you think it’ll be, and it’s not going to end with somebody getting hauled out of here in restraints unless you tell me you’re about to do the thing tonight, which most people aren’t.

 How to prep so the appointment is useful

 Most people show up cold and then beat themselves up afterward for forgetting half their history.
-A few small things make the visit go significantly better.
+A few small things make the visit go a lot better.

 A medication list

 Every prescription, every supplement, the dose, how long you’ve been on it.
 Include the psych meds you tried five years ago and quit.
 Names and doses.
-“A small white one” is not useful.
+“A small white one” isn’t useful and never has been.

 Family history, roughly